Farama-Foundation/PettingZoo/docs/api/utils.md

 The agent selector utility allows for easy cycling of agents in an AEC environment.
 At any time it can be reset or reinitialized with a new order, allowing for changes in turn order or handling a dynamic number of agents (see [Knights-Archers-Zombies](https://pettingzoo.farama.org/environments/butterfly/knights_archers_zombies/) for an example of spawning/killing agents)

-Note: while many PettingZoo environments use agent_selector to manage agent cycling internally, it is not intended to be used externally when interacting with an environment.
+Note: while many PettingZoo environments use AgentSelector to manage agent cycling internally, it is not intended to be used externally when interacting with an environment.
 Instead, use `for agent in env.agent_iter()` (see [AEC API Usage](https://pettingzoo.farama.org/api/aec/#usage)).

 ```{eval-rst}
 .. currentmodule:: pettingzoo.utils